EricDriussi/co-author/README.md

 ### --pre-populate

-Pre-populate either the prompt or the editor with the last commit message (does not consider co-authors as a part of the last commit message).
+Pre-populate either the prompt or the editor with the **subject** of the last commit message, so only the first line is recovered.

 If you use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) or other standards you might want the same general format, just with a different